VulcanJS/vulcan-docs/source/server-queries.md

 title: Querying on the Server
 ---

-Most of this section's contents applies to the client.
+Most of the Data Layer section's contents applies to the client.
 After all, if you're on the server, you can simply connect to your database directly, so why would you need to worry about the data layer?

 But the truth is that connecting to the database directly can lead to problems.
 For example, let's assume you have a `user` resolver on your `Post` type that gives you access to the post's author.
 On the client, you could write: